 - Alumni of 2014 Santa Fe Institute Complex Systems Summer School

-I teach on Energy Transitions, and supervise a number of undergraduate and masters projects.
+I teach energy topics both in the School of Earth and Environment and the School of Chemical and Process Engineering, and supervise a number of undergraduate and masters projects.

 Research groups and institutes